 The management team has lots of skin in the game.
-Ahmed, Raquel and Chair of Scientific Advisory Board John Byrd each own 1,618,199 shares (11.6% of total shares outstanding each for a total of 34.8%.)
+Ahmed, Raquel and Chair of Scientific Advisory Board John Byrd each own over 1.6 M shares each representing ~23% of the company.
 Each of these three are entitled to receive an additional 1,765,308 earnout shares on the condition of stock performance.

 |Name||Shares||% of total|

 |Rubric Capital Management||2,107,000||10.0%|

 |CEO Ahmed Hamdy||1,632,479||7.8%|

 |COO Raquel Izumi||1,619,199||7.7%|